mikedilger/mosaic-spec/docs/profile.md

 Payload is a [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html) map.
 All field names are snake-case.

-The only required field is `name`.
+The field `name` is REQUIRED.
+All other fields are OPTIONAL.

 The following fields are available: